Visual Learning Guide to Understanding Visual Learners

 Wall displays of charts, pictures, and diagrams help visual learners understand difficult concepts.
 They help with memory retention since students always remember visual concepts.

-Teachers can designate areas to set up visual examples in their classrooms.
+You can designate areas in your classroom to set up visual examples.
 Students will use the wall displays to make connections between different ideas and concepts.

 Visual schedule